talia-lyon/Software-Engineering-Summative1-2025/README.md

 4. **Help Modal**:
    - A built-in help system provides users with guidance on navigating and using the dashboard.

+Project Planning

+Effective project planning has been a key aspect of this dashboard's development.
+The following tools and practices were used to ensure progress was structured and well-documented:

+Project Management Tools

+GitHub Projects:

+A Kanban board was used to track progress across different phases, including backlog, in progress, in review, and completed tasks.

+User stories were created to break down features into manageable tasks, such as "File Upload", "Generate Visualisations", and "Key Metrics Display".

+Example of the Kanban board:

+Backlog: Filter Visualisations, Key Metrics Display
+In Progress: Data Display
+In Review: None
+Done: File Upload, Generate Visualisations, Help Information

+Milestones:

+Specific milestones were defined to track progress, including:

+Sprint 1: Basic Data Upload and Preview

+Sprint 2: Basic Visualisations

+Sprint 3: Advanced Filtering and Metrics

+Sprint 4: Polish and Help Section

+Each milestone had clear deadlines and measurable goals, ensuring timely delivery of features.

+Example milestones:

+Sprint 1: 50% complete (Basic Data Upload and Preview) Sprint 2: 100% complete (Basic Visualisations)
+Sprint 3: 0% complete (Advanced Filtering and Metrics) Sprint 4: 100% complete (Polish and Help Section)

+Iterative Development

+The project followed an iterative approach, where features were developed incrementally and refined based on feedback.
+For example:

+Initial designs in Figma were reviewed before being translated into functional tabs.

+Visualisations were initially static but iterated upon to include interactive functionality using Plotly.

+Commit History

+Frequent commits ensured version control and traceability of changes.
+Example commits include:

+"Adding preview dataset button"

+"Finalised styling of previewing data"

+"Amend visualisation styling/layout"

+Lessons Learned

+Effective Sprint Planning: Breaking down the project into smaller tasks and setting milestones helped avoid scope creep.

+Collaboration with GitHub: Using GitHub for version control and project tracking streamlined communication and task management.

+Continuous Improvement: The iterative approach allowed for regular feedback, ensuring the final product met user requirements.

 ## Design Phase
 ### Figma Design
 Below is the initial design created in Figma, illustrating the layout and functionality of the dashboard: